Package ateams

 - Patience.

 - A C/C++ compiler.
-Clang is recommended; please ensure your machine's default compiler is Clang.
+Clang is recommended; please ensure your machine's default compiler is Clang (at least version 19).

 - GNU Make (or a Windows variant…) to build and install the library, and to build any changes you might make.
-(This is optional for Windows users, as these commands can be run manually when using raw Windows.
+(This is optional for Windows users.
+The recipes in the Makefile can be performed manually, but it will take much longer.
 If that's undesirable, the Linux Subsystem for Windows is a useful workaround.)

 - Standard tools (pkg-config, autoconf, libtool, etc.) for building and maintaining C++ libraries.
 For Windows, the Visual Studio BuildTools (which include Clang/LLVM) may be required.